With Canned Entertainment, Australian Comedian Makes A Hit In The U.S.

 In another video, Hull cackles hysterically when he fails to predict a brown pail of paint after calling blue.

-While the content might seem to some like one step up from watching paint dry, as far as the entertainment value goes, some of his videos have entertained millions of viewers — most of whom are in the U.S.
+While the content might seem to some like one step up from watching paint dry, as far as entertainment value goes, some of his videos have engaged millions of viewers — most of whom are in the U.S.

 He's not the first TikTokker to play this paint-guessing game.
-Hull acknowledges getting the idea from someone else, who may or may not have been inspired by Jake Polino, another TikTokker who claimed to be the original paint-guesser, according to Hull.
+Hull acknowledges getting the idea from someone else, who may or may not have been inspired by Jake Polino, another user on the app who claimed to be the original paint-guesser, according to Hull.

 @christianmhull